SevenLims/Tickify/README.md

 ## Prerequisites

-1. Download and unzip the project folder to your localhost directory (e.g., `C:/Users/User/`).
+1. Download and unzip the project folder to your localhost directory.
-2. Ensure that Node.js and Yarn or npm are installed on your system.
+2. Ensure that Node.js and yarn/npm manager are installed on your system.

 ## Installation & Setup